-Programme GPA English Language Competency Relevant Degree Required Prior Knowledge Required Prior Experience complete the BUID MBA Foundation programme the MBA programme.
+MSc/ Postgraduate Diploma in Finance Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree from a Business School The applicant will acquire basic knowledge and understanding of Project Management principles through attending and passing a pre-masters programme (non-credit bearing) offered internally by BUiD." - MSc/ Postgraduate Diploma in Human Resource Management Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree in a business related subject - - Master of Business Administration Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree in a business related subject Students that have non-business related Bachelor degree will be required to complete the BUID MBA Foundation programme For conditional admittance applicants may be required to submit a Portfolio of Evidence of their work achievements to demonstrate that they can benefit from, contribute to and succeed on the MBA programme.
 A Portfolio will include, for example, details of significant work projects or strategic analyses undertaken.
 It might also include information about other courses taken, and training and development programmes attended.
-MSc/ Postgraduate Diploma/ Postgraduate Certificate in Sustainable Design of the Built Environment Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 - - MSc / Postgraduate Diploma in Systems Engineering Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 a Bachelors degree in either Engineering or Physics Or on successful completion of Premasters, Computer Sciences and Mathematics graduates will be eligible to apply for admission - MSc/ Postgraduate Diploma in Intelligent Building Design and Automation Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree Building Physicists, Architectural, Mechanical, Electrical and Civil Engineers. - MSc in Construction Law and Dispute Resolution (CLDR) Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 First degree relating to buildings, construction and/or law - Applicants who have a good degree in a discipline which is not related to buildings, construction and/or law may be admitted if they can demonstrate at least two years relevant work experience and/or professional development.
+3 months or more work experience (including internships and part-time employment) MSc in Construction Law and Dispute Resoution (CLDR) Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 First degree relating to buildings, construction and/or law Applicants who have a good degree in a discipline which is not related to buildings, construction and/or law may be admitted if they can demonstrate at least two years relevant work experience and/or professional development.